GATB/pyGATB/README.rst

 components:

 -  Bank: the class that enables to load Fasta and Fastaq files
+-  Sequence: the class that holds a sequence (ID, letters, quality)
 -  Graph: the class that holds the De Bruijn graph
 -  Node: the class that makes graph's nodes

+Using that API you can start prototyping algorithms:

+- read a sequence file (Bank): FastA, FastQ (plain text or gzipped)
+- or read a set of files (still using the same Bank!)
+- convert that Bank to a De Bruijn graph (Graph)
+- navigate through the Graph (Node)

+all of that directly using the Python Programming Language.

 Documentation
 =============